The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Conclusion

-Cigarettes are so polluted that they’re perhaps the single most concentrated source of toxins in the modern world.
+Cigarettes are so polluted that they’re perhaps the single most concentrated toxin source in the modern world.

-Clearly, it’s not the easiest strategy, but cutting your intake in half will still eliminate a decent chunk of toxins and make a big difference to your acne.
-You can also avoid these deadly chemicals by dodging second hand cigarette smoke, or just holding your breath when you walk through it.
+Clearly, quitting smoking isn’t the easiest strategy.
+But even cutting your intake in half will eliminate a decent chunk of toxins and make a big difference to your acne.

 NEXT: discover the root causes of acne and banish your pimples forever